 After setting the internal configuration and restarting the Service, the eiDashboard is operational in Basic Statistics mode and ready to go!
-The next steps are to login for the first time, check and edit the global eiDashboard settings if desired and configure the user and access capabilities.
+The next steps are to log in for the first time, check and edit the global eiDashboard settings if desired and configure the user and access capabilities.

 Loading and Logging In

-Since no eiDashboard users currently exist in our fresh installation, we’ll login with the Super User credentials configured in the previous steps.
+Since no eiDashboard users currently exist in our fresh installation, we’ll log in with the Super User credentials configured in the previous steps.
 (For this example ‘eip’ / ‘eip’).
-If our connections are setup properly, we should be redirected to the eiDashboard Front Page.
+If our connections are set up properly, we should be redirected to the eiDashboard Front Page.
 If there are any errors logging in, a bad password or connection setting (for example), notifications will display on the right side of the screen describing the error.
 The screenshot below shows the eiDashboard Front Page.

-Each piece of functionality is described in more detail in the CMS page for that feature, so for now we will only concern ourselves with the ‘Settings’ page.
+Each piece of functionality is described in more detail in the CMS page for that feature.
+So, for now, we will only concern ourselves with the ‘Settings’ page.

 Next, we’ll check the eiDashboard internal settings.
-These are separate for each user and handle visual settings within the eiDashboard like color scheme, toolbar placement, etc. To get to the Settings menu, click on your username in the top-right and then select the ‘Settings’ option in the drop-down that appears.
+These are separate for each user and handle visual settings within the eiDashboard like the color scheme, toolbar placement, etc. To get to the Settings menu, click on your username in the top-right and then select the ‘Settings’ option in the drop-down that appears.

 The Global Settings menu is shown below.
 Each setting is fairly self-explanatory and deals primarily with visual aspects of the eiDashboard.
 Any changes are immediate, so once you are done the ‘Close’ button will take you back to the Front Page.

 At this point, the eiDashboard is fully operational in Basic Statistics mode, also called ‘Bare-bones mode’.
-This mode allows for the eiDashboard to connect to one eiPlatform at a time and users can login using either the Super User credentials defined in the eiPlatform settings or any user credentials that have been defined within the eiDashboard itself.
+This mode allows for the eiDashboard to connect to one eiPlatform at a time and users can log in using either the Super User credentials defined in the eiPlatform settings or any user credentials that have been defined within the eiDashboard itself.